jstitlow/Zegami_scripts/README.md

         * remove template data
         * remove hyphens from CPTI ID numbers
         * several typos in figure_name (CPTI numbers) that make it difficult to correlate
+        * updated figures from same CPTI line are an issue

 ## SUMMARY OF WORKFLOW TO USE SCORING APP